Updating Horizontal Tidebound

 “And by taking your entire command with you into that Khul ship could have given then twenty-five more of us,” his mother said softly.
 “No one taken by the Khul has ever come back uninfected.
 The moment they are taken they are injected.
 There is no coming back, Khoth.”

 “A vote?”
 Councillor Ardath Ulgex, his mother’s Second, scoffed.
 She did not hide her disdain.
-Her handsome yet sharp features narrowing with dislike for him.
+Her handsome yet sharp features narrowed with dislike for him.
 While she held the role of Second, she wanted to be First.
 “You are a Commander of the Thaf’ell!
-Any under you who would not follow your lead are not fit to fight!”
+Anyone under you who would not follow your lead is not fit to fight!”

 Khoth shook his head.
 The selchilite in his hair clacked together and Daesah’s face in that final agonizing moment was before him again.
 Despite the agony in her eyes, there had been a clarity too.
 There had been a pleading.